mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val notFoundJob: Result<Job> = Result.failure(NoSuchElementException("Job not found"))
 ```

-Unfortunately. we've no fancy extension functions defined on the `Result<A>` type, so we can't write anything similar to `job.toResult()`. _C'est la vie_.
-To be fair, it's not that hard to define such an extension function:
+Unfortunately, we've no fancy extension functions defined on the `Result<A>` type, so we can't write anything similar to `job.toResult()`. _C'est la vie_.
+It's not that hard to define such an extension function:

 ```kotlin
 fun <T> T.toResult(): Result<T> =